kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 Watched in profiles:

-- HTTP
-- MESH

 #### TLSRoute

 TLSRoutes route encrypted TLS traffic using the SNI header, _without decrypting the traffic stream_, to the relevant backends.

-Watched in profiles:

-- TLS

 #### TCPRoute

 TCPRoutes route a TCP stream that arrives at a Listener to one of the given backends.

-Not currently included in any conformance profiles.

 #### UDPRoute

 UDPRoutes route UDP packets that arrive at a Listener to one of the given backends.

-Not currently included in any conformance profiles.

 #### ReferenceGrant